hypercube1024/firefly/_docs/database-access.md

 }
 ```

-In this case, the SQL client query test.user table by id, if the database has not the record, SQL client will emit a RecordNotFound exception.
+In this example, the SQL client query test.user table by id, if the database has not the record, SQL client will emit a RecordNotFound exception.
 Such as:
 ```java
 @Test
 public void testRecordNotFound() {